This banana cake with cake mix is the perfect shortcut to your favorite treat!

 - Butter – To add richness and moisture to the cake.

 - Yellow Cake Mix – You’ll use yellow cake mix for this recipe because the flavor of vanilla and custard pairs beautifully with bananas.
-But feel free to experiment on other cake mixes, too!
+But feel free to experiment with other cake mixes, too!

 - Milk – The liquid mixed with yellow cake mix to create the batter.